This guide focuses on practical run decisions and avoids current-version rankings, fixed build prescriptions, or precise stat claims.

 This guide helps Mantis Mech players make better consumption decisions.
 Mantis is not just a melee unit with a dramatic mechanic.
 It is a Specialist that asks you to convert part of your army into long-term power without collapsing the army that has to win the next fight.

 The exact numbers and current balance details are wiki-backed and patch-sensitive.
 The decision framework is the important part: what do you eat, when do you eat it, and what does the army still need afterward?
+A good Mantis run grows stronger without deleting the army that makes that growth usable.

 Consumption Is a Timing Decision